 Based on the above, average annual sales growth rates of 11% have been incorporated in the value in use model.
 This is estimated to result in a cash inflow growth rate of 10% in FY22 compared to the actual cash inflow in FY21.
-The sales growth rate contemplates the continued development of the US sales and marketing function, application of US marketing strategies to the AU market, and expansion into European markets.
-The company also estimates that marketing and advertising expenses increase at average rates of 16% per annum, staff cost at average rates of 6% per annum and other costs at 7% per annum, based on past trends of reducing costs compared to revenues.
+The sales growth rate contemplates the continued development of the US sales and marketing function, application of

+US marketing strategies to the Australian market, and expansion into European markets.
+The company also estimates that marketing and advertising expenses increase at average rates of 16% per annum, staff costs to increase at average rates of 6% per annum and other costs to increase at 7% per annum, based on past trends of reducing costs compared to revenues.